codementality/docker-for-drupal-development/docs/lessonnine.rst

 Select "Branch" from the "Type" field, change the Name field to "develop", and change the "Dockerfile location" to "/develop/php/", which is the location of the Dockerfile in our Github repo.
 Leave the "Docker Tag Name" as "latest".

 Click the red "-" on the next line down to remove the second rule.
-Your screens should look similar to this:
+Your screen should look similar to this:

 .. image:: images/lesson9-step2-ill2.png